niyuanqi/SNAP/README.md

 ---

-Try in python shell on any imported modules from SNAP
+In python shell, you can try the following on any imported modules from SNAP for an explanation of functions and inputs.

 *% from SNAP.MagCalc import \<module\>*

 *% help(\<module\>)*

-for explanation of functions and inputs

 Some examples of MagCalc usage in python: